Calcium gives your bones the strength and hardness they need to cope with your everyday activities.

 Don't worry if you don't get enough calcium everyday.
 As long as you generally reach the recommended amount, not getting enough on the odd day shouldn't impact your overall bone health.

-We recommend you always aim to get all the calcium you need as part of a healthy, balanced diet.
 If you find you continually don't get enough calcium in your diet, a calcium supplement can then be considered.

 Too much calcium may increase your risk of other health problems.
 You can find out more about this on the calcium supplements and blood tests factsheet.